-When all students have submitted their responses for the test, supervisors must ask students to close their browser.
-Supervisors must then collect working/planning paper for secure disposal.
+When all students have submitted their responses for the test, OLNA supervisors must ask students to close their browser.
+OLNA supervisors must then collect working/planning paper for secure disposal.
 Once all papers are collected, the test session is considered to be concluded and students may be dismissed or managed as appropriate.
 However, students granted adjustments or those who have experienced technical issues may continue their test session.

-Supervisors should then return the OLNA Student List (complete with attendance check and record of any issues experienced by individual students) to the coordinator.
+OLNA supervisors should then return the OLNA Student List (complete with attendance check and record of any issues experienced by individual students) to the OLNA coordinator.

-Supervisors must not:
+OLNA supervisors must not:

-- × allow any students or unauthorised persons to remove any paper that students have been working on from the test room - × transcribe braille test books - copy, transcribe, transmit or record images of test questions or student responses, or ask students to record their answers on a piece of paper or on another device.
-An exception may be made when a supervisor or coordinator is under the direction of the OLNA Helpdesk and there is a problem with submission of student responses.
+- × allow any students or unauthorised persons to remove any paper that students have been working on from the test room - × transcribe braille test books - x copy, transcribe, transmit or record images of test questions or student responses, or ask students to record their answers on a piece of paper or on another device.
+An exception may be made when an OLNA supervisor or OLNA coordinator is under the direction of the OLNA Helpdesk and there is a problem with submission of student responses.